ovh/docs/pages/web/hosting/cron_tasks/guide.en-gb.md

 #### Testing your script with a web browser

-Test how your automated task will run with a web browser

-You can test your script directly from your internet browser to see if this is causing an error.
-For example, if your Cron is in the www/cron.php directory and your domain name is test.com, you would type the URL http://test.com/cron.php.
+A simple test to see if your script will produce an error is to run it in a web browser.
+For example, if the file path of your script is "www/cron.php" and your hosting domain is "mypersonaldomain.ovh", you would use the URL "http://mypersonaldomain.ovh/cron.php".
+If no error is showing up but the script is not performing as expected, follow up with the suggestions below.
-In order to optimise the test, your version of PHP should be the same as the one you provided when creating your automated task.
-If you have an error, you have to correct your script.
-If no error has been detected, we suggest that you check the logs linked to the execution of your Cron jobs.

 #### Verifying the usage of absolute paths

 Always make sure to use absolute paths to files in your scripts.
-The "_DIR_" constant can help to receive the current path in PHP scripts ([PHP documentation](http://php.net/manual/en/language.constants.predefined.php)).
+The "DIR" constant, for example, can help to receive the current path in PHP scripts ([PHP documentation](http://php.net/manual/en/language.constants.predefined.php)).

 #### Checking your execution logs